yash-ghelani/intrusion-detector/ProjectThing/Documentation.md

 - The header - same for all pages except the tite tag contents (which gets passed as an input)
 - The CSS (style tag) - same for all pages
 - The body - there are different functions with different content for each of the different pages
-    - The provisioning form
+    - The WiFi provisioning form
-    - The LED control buttons
+    - The System control buttons
     - The device network status
-- The footer - The same for all pages, contains links to the LED page and Form page
+- The footer - The same for all pages, contains links to the System Control page and WiFi Form page

 The different sections are stored in arrays - functions within the code use these arrays to build a string which then contains the full markup for that page.
 Extra markup is concatenated to the strings in some of the functions, depending on the state of the device.